 Elizabeth Barelli is a Visual Artist based in the Bay Area, CA.

+Elizabeth currently focuses on her creative practice and consults for organizations and individuals.
 Her practice is rooted in visual arts, combining meditative embodied experiences with research.
-She is driven by intuitive experiments, blending a variety of media.
-Through her work, a sort of ‘conceptual craft’, she seeks to create experiences that actively engage sensorially and emotionally.
-Multi-disciplinary, she cares about creative collaboration, cross-pollination and leveraging new technologies in mindful ways.
+She is driven by intuitive experiments, blending a variety of media and disciplines.
+Through her work, she seeks to create experiences that engage people sensorially and emotionally.
+Subjects she is interested in include how humans relate to art, the blurred boundary between the natural and the human-made, and the creative process in relation to the body and the mind.
+Her work has been featured at Minnesota Street Project, Marin MOCA and other venues in the Bay Area.

-Prior, she worked for over a decade in creative technology serving artists, bringing products to life for design-centric brands like Adobe, Sony, Medium and Blurb Books.
-The projects she spearheaded in immersive design got accolades such as a Webby Award, an Anthem Award, and garnered recognition from Fast Company and Forbes.
-She also shared her experiences with talks at Adobe MAX, the Cannes Lions, the Smithsonian conference and other events globally.
+Previously, she worked for over a decade in creative technology serving artists, bringing products to life for design-centric brands like Adobe, Sony, Medium, and Blurb Books.
+The projects she spearheaded in immersive design received accolades such as a Webby Award and an Anthem Award, and garnered recognition from Fast Company and Forbes.
+She also shared her experiences with talks at Adobe MAX, Cannes Lions, the Smithsonian conference, and other events globally.
+She co-created MAD, a support community and book club for Mothers in Art and Design in the Bay Area.

 Born and raised in Nice, France, she currently lives in Oakland, CA.